- Education and Science»

 When completed, the rocket was to be 20 stories tall and capable of sustaining a 50-150 person crew.
 This would have been headed by Air Force rocket experts and would also have carried civilian scientists.
 The rocket acted like a big “one-cylinder engine” but instead of gasoline being the fuel for the pistons, it was nuclear bombs.
 Detonations would have occurred at half-second intervals during the ascent into space.
 It would take about 200 explosions (100,000 tons of TNT) to get to 125,000 feet, which would take about 100 seconds.
 Once this height was achieved, each extra explosion would increase the velocity by an additional 20 mph.
 After 600 explosions had occurred (300 seconds or 5 minutes later), the rocket would be in a 300 mile-high Earth orbit.
 To help cushion the rocket from the nuclear devices, a 1,000 ton push plate was designed that could handle both the force of the explosions as well as the short but extreme increase in temperature (up to 120,000 F for a few milliseconds) (52).

-For 7 years the team worked on the rocket design but in 1964 it was cancelled.
-Several factors lead to its demise.
-Because of the high level of secrecy that surrounded the program, it never gained public support like Apollo did and so once given the axe it did not garner any negative response from the public.
-Once cancelled, the team did try to sell the idea to the Air Force, saying it could become the prototype of a fleet of ships to help protect us from USSR, but they were not interested.
+For 7 years the team worked on the rocket design but in 1964 the project was cancelled.
+Because of the high level of secrecy that surrounded the program, it never gained public support like Apollo did and so once given the ax it did not garner any negative response from the public.
+Once cancelled, the team did try to sell the idea to the Air Force, saying it could become the prototype of a fleet of ships to help protect us from the USSR, but they were not interested.
 The scientists also tried to modify the rocket so it could ride atop a Saturn V, but NASA was already deeply invested in its program and was not about to change gears for something unproven.
-No one wanted Orion once all the spotlights were on Apollo.
+It simply became a case of no one wanting Orion once all the spotlights were on Apollo.
 The biggest flaw in the project however was the reliance on nuclear devices.
 Not only was the radiation fallout from it deemed unacceptable but several treaties banning nuclear devices in space had been passed, forever grounding all hopes of this rocket ever launching.
 It will remain as the great what-if of the 1960's space program (53).

 Dyson, George.
 “The Grandest Rocket Ever.”
 Discover Feb.
 2005: 52-3.
 Print.